Nivruttinath: Nath Tradition

 At around the age of 10, Nivruttinath's family moved to Nashik.
 During a pilgrimage trip, Vitthalapant along with his family was confronted by a tiger.
 The family escaped while Nivruttinath got separated from the family.
 He hid in a cave on the Anjani mountain where he met Gahaninath, who initiated Nivruttinath into the wisdom of the Nath tradition.

 Dnyaneshwar as disciple

 The Natha Tradition is an initiatory Guru–shishya tradition.
 After the death of their parents, Nivruttinath initiated Dnyaneshwar into the Nath tradition and become his teacher (Guru).

 Nivruttinath advised Dnyaneshwar to write an independent philosophical work.
 This work later came to be known as Amrutanubhav.

 Death and Resting Place

 After the Samadhi of Dnyaneshwar, Nivruttinath left Alandi with his sister, Muktabai for a pilgrimage.
 During a thunderstorm, Muktabai was lost.
 Nivruttinath then attained Samadhi.
-The Resting place is situated near Trimbakeshwar.
-At his resting place, a temple has been erected which is visited by numerous devotees.
+His resting place is situated near Trimbakeshwar, a temple has been erected which is visited by numerous devotees.